Six Nations Under 20s Championship

 The Six Nations Under 20s Championship is an international rugby union tournament.
 It is the under-20s equivalent of the Six Nations Championship.
 Originally the tournament was in an under-21 format but changed to under-20s in 2008.
-England were the inaugural winners and they have gone on to be the tournament's most successful team, winning nine titles.
+England were the inaugural winners and they have gone on to be the tournament's most successful team, winning ten titles.
+Their last title came in 2024.
 The tournament is played annually during February and March on the same weekends as the senior men's Six Nations.